 At Central Branch, we take play seriously.

 A play-based education means that we are able to allow the play and the curriculum to inform one another.
 Children have an endless supply of imaginative initiative when it comes to play and learning.
-We provide various activity prompts and then let the children transform it into their own experience, following along and supporting as and when necessary.
+We provide a rich environment and let the children transform it into their own experience, following along and supporting as and when necessary.
+Teachers gently guide and help facilitate connections between the children.

-Academics alone are not stressed.
-In other words, we don’t emphasize letters or numbers.
-Rather, we focus on the development of language as a crucial vehicle for self-expression and communication; math takes shape through activities involving classification, investigating dynamics, and exploring spatial relations.
+Those who show readiness for work at the symbolic level are given direction in reading, writing and computation, though academics are not the primary focus of our program.
+We focus on the development of language as a crucial vehicle for self-expression and communication; math and science takes shape through activities involving classification, investigating dynamics, and exploring spatial relations.

 Central Branch is made up of a diverse community of children and their families.
 Which we not only embrace but celebrate.

-Typically, we enroll several classes of children close in age – a 2/3’s class, a 3/4’s class – and a couple of mixed-aged (3-5’s) classes.
+Typically, we enroll several classes of children close in age – a 2/3’s class, a 3/4’s class, a 4/5’s class and a couple of mixed-aged (3-5’s) classes.
 Classes meet in their own rooms, with access to shared indoor and outdoor spaces for active play.
 Children visit between groups occasionally with classes joining each other for outdoor activities.

 For the 2020-2021 school year we have altered our program to provide an environment that is safer for families and staff during the pandemic.
 Classes meet outdoors (with a few exceptions such as inclement weather) and there is no interaction between classes.
 Please read our COVID-19 Handbook for more detailed information about the steps we have taken during this time.